Holy Thursday Mass of the Lord’s Supper

 - One prays for the intentions of the Pope

-Friday of the Passion of the Lord (Veneration of the Cross)
+Friday of the Passion of the Lord and the Veneration of the Cross, 7:00 PM in the Church

 On Good Friday, the day of Christ’s death on the cross, we commemorate with the solemn Passion service, which includes our clergy presenting themselves prostrate at the Altar, a Liturgy of the Word, Veneration of the Cross, and Communion service.
 Today the whole Church mourns the death of our Savior.
 This is traditionally a day of sadness, spent in fasting and prayer.